Cherednik algebras and Calogero-Moser cells: Case

 \begin{prop} The element $\euler$ acts by $\Omega_E(\euler)=C_E$ on $\Delta(E)$. \end{prop}

-Recall (Example \ref{Z graduation-1}) that the $(\BZ/d\BZ)$-grading on $\Hb$ deduced from the $\ZM$-grading is induced by conjugation by an element $w_z\in Z(W)$.
-As a consequence, the category of $\BZ$-graded $\Hb$-modules decomposes as a direct sum, parametrized by $l\in \BZ/z\BZ$, of subcategories with objects the graded modules $M$ such that $w_z$ acts on $M^i$ by $\zeta^{i+l}$.
+\begin{rema} Let us assume in this remark that $W$ is irreducible.
+Recall (Example \ref{Z graduation-1}) that the $(\BZ/z_W\BZ)$-grading on $\Hb$ deduced from the $\ZM$-grading is induced by conjugation by an element $w_z\in \Zrm(W)$.
+As a consequence, the category of $\BZ$-graded $\Hb$-modules decomposes as a direct sum, parametrized by $l\in \BZ/z_W\BZ$, of subcategories with objects the graded modules $M$ such that $w_z$ acts on $M^i$ by $\zeta^{i+l}$.

-Given $R$ a noetherian commutative $\kb[\CCB]$-algebra, this induces a corresponding decomposition of the category $\OC(R)$ of finitely generated graded $(\Hb\otimes_{\kb[\CCB]}R)$-modules that are locally nilpotent for the action of $V$.
+Given $R$ a noetherian commutative $\kb[\CCB]$-algebra, this induces a corresponding decomposition of the category $\OC(R)$ of finitely generated graded $(\Hb\otimes_{\kb[\CCB]}R)$-modules that are locally nilpotent for the action of $V$. \end{rema}

+Let $\CG$ be a prime ideal of $\kb[\CCB]$.
+Recall that $\Hb(\CG)$ is a finitely generated module over its center $Z(\CG)$ (Lemma \ref{P stable} and Corollary \ref{coro:P-libre}) and $Z(\CG)$ is a finitely generated $\kb(\CG)$-algebra (Corollary \ref{coro:endo-bi} and Theorem \ref{EG spherique-0}).
+It follows that all simple $\Hb(\CG)$-modules are finite-dimensional over $\kb(\CG)$ and their annihilators in $Z(\CG)$ are maximal ideals.